Get the latest strategies to protect your revenue in your inbox

 The site mirrors the look and feel of your own, perhaps a little too well.
 It’s as if it’s trying to pass off as your brand, masquerading among the ranks of established ecommerce players.

-Today, we’re diving into that.
+Today, we’re diving into how to confirm that it’s a fake, and get it taken down.
 We’ll explore how to spot those sneaky, deceitful websites – from phishing schemes to counterfeit marketplaces.
 After all, in the high-stakes world of brand reputation, falling prey to an online scam is not an option.

 • Phishing websites: